Is Morality Improving?

 – Buddha

-Moral evaluation denotes a spiritual, supernatural, and superanimal ability to choose between truth and falsehood, good and bad, beauty and ugliness.
+Your capacity to conduct a moral evaluation demonstrates your spiritual and supernatural nature—your superanimal ability to choose between truth and falsehood, good and bad, beauty and ugliness.
 In the spiritual domain, there is no evil, there is no falsehood, and there is no ugliness.
-By choosing goodness, truth, and beauty, you bring yourself into harmony with the way of divinity and the wisdom of your Spirit Teacher.
-Consciously or not, those with discerning moral insight are invariably those who follow God—the spirit path.
+By choosing goodness, truth, and beauty, you bring yourself into harmony with divinity and the wisdom of your Spirit Teacher.
+Consciously or not, those with discerning moral insight are invariably those who follow the Spirit Way.

-A significant change begins to occur in our moral thinking when we realize, in heart and soul, that we are all spiritual sons and daughters of a loving Supreme Being—a Creator God.
-If we accept this as truth, then it follows that all of us are spiritual brothers and sisters.
-This, in turn, fosters our spiritual insight, helping us to determine what is truly right and wrong in all our relationships.
-It allows us to rise above the trivialities of life in order to see our personal problems in a different light—as they would be seen by a virtuous, wise, and impartial third person.
+Our moral thinking changes considerably when we realize and accept that we are all spiritual sons and daughters of a Supreme Being—a Creator God.
+This spiritual insight helps us to determine what is truly right and wrong in our relationships.
+It allows us to rise above the trivialities of life to see our personal problems in a different light.

 An increasing sense of morality is essential to spiritual progress and God consciousness, but moral thought alone does not necessarily lead to more progressive levels of spiritual experience.
-If you wish to take morality to a more transcendent phase, you need to enact your moral convictions in a positive, active, and spontaneous way.
-And you accomplish this by actually living out the high morals you profess to believe.
+If we wish to take morality to a more transcendent phase, we need to enact our moral convictions in a positive, active, and spontaneous way—to actually live out the high morals we profess to believe.

 – The Urantia Book

-From a God-centered perspective, a moral evaluation is the task of evaluating all situations in life relative to divine values, which includes the value of individual personalities.
-Without a consciousness of these spiritual values, moral evaluation is no more than a matter of ethics, being largely conditioned by the social mores of the present.
+From a God-centered perspective, a moral evaluation is the task of evaluating all situations in relation to divine values.
+Without a consciousness of spiritual values, moral evaluation is no more than a matter of ethics, being largely conditioned by the social mores of the present.

-A sense of morality cannot be derived from material science, social conventions, or religious doctrine.
-A spiritual, moral life is best achieved by being completely devoted to supernal values and virtuous ideals, which requires being free of preconceived notions, inhibiting bigotries, and stubborn opinions.
+A sense of morality cannot be learned from material science, social conventions, or religious doctrines.
+Instead, it is best achieved by being completely devoted to divine values and virtuous ideals.
+Morality flourishes in a mind free of preconceived notions, stubborn opinions, and inhibiting bigotries.

 It’s easy to make excuses for our poor choices.
-We can blame our poor circumstances in life, on some limitation of character, or we can blame our parents, the government, economics, or even the environment.
-And if we are superstitious, we can blame it all on misfortune, fate, or bad luck.
+We can blame poor circumstances in life or some limitation of character, or we can blame our parents, the government, economics, or even the environment.
+And if we are superstitious, we can blame it on misfortune, fate, or bad luck.

 But to achieve any degree of spiritual maturity, we accept our present circumstances, take responsibility for our actions, and deal effectively with whatever situations arise, no matter how unfair they may seem.
 This is not to say we should never attempt to change the world or the circumstances of our lives, but instead that we learn, grow, and become wiser through our own efforts and experiences.

-Your values are important because they serve as your moral yardsticks for measuring and evaluating all situations and all decisions.
+Your values are important because they are your moral yardsticks for measuring and evaluating all situations and all decisions.
 Whenever you are in doubt as to the veracity of a moral decision, you can always ask yourself seven vital questions.